Eduardo Sebrango: Return to Montreal

 In November 2008, Sebrango was signed once again by Montreal Impact.
 In his first appearance back with the Impact, Sebrango scored Montreal's two goals in the first game of the CONCACAF Champions League quarterfinal against Santos Laguna.

 During the 2009 USL season Sebrango contributed by helping the Impact clinch a playoff spot under new head coach Marc Dos Santos.
 On 22 July Sebrango scored both his 99th and 100th career goals in the USL First Division in a thrilling 4–1 victory over the Cleveland City Stars.
 In the playoffs, he recorded his first goal in the second match against the Puerto Rico Islanders of the semifinals.
 He scored the winning goal for the Impact in a 2–1 victory which allowed the Impact to advance to the finals.
 In the playoffs their opponents would end up being the Vancouver Whitecaps FC this marking the first time in USL history where the final match would consist of two Canadian clubs.
 On 10 October 2009 in the first match of the finals Sebrango scored once again the winning goal in 3–2 victory at Vancouver.
 Montreal would later on win the second match to a score of 3–1, thus making Montreal win the series 6–3 on aggregate.
 The victory gave the Impact their third USL Championship and also the victory marked Sebrango's league record fifth USL Championship (including the USL's predecessor, the A-League).

 Sebrango retired before the 2011 season but then re-joined Montreal in mid-season 2011.
 The following year Sebrango moved with Montreal Impact to Major League Soccer as the club became the 19th team in MLS.

 FC L'Assomption

 Sebrango announced his (second) retirement on 1 November 2012 following Montreal Impact's inaugural season in MLS.
 He has signed with semi-pro Division 3 side FC L'Assomption of the Première Ligue de soccer du Québec for the 2013 season.

-International
+International career

-Sebrango was a regular with the Cuban national team between 1996 and 1998, and played 23 games, scoring 13 goals prior to immigrating to Canada.
+Sebrango was a regular with the Cuba national team between 1996 and 1998, and played 23 games, scoring 13 goals prior to immigrating to Canada.
 He represented his country in 10 FIFA World Cup qualification matches (4 goals).

 His final international was a February 1998 CONCACAF Gold Cup match against Costa Rica.